UNC-Libraries-data/OnTheBooks/index.md

 ![University Libraries logo](/images/UniversityLibraries_logo_black_h75.png)
 ### A Brief Summary

-*On the Books: Jim Crow and Algorithms of Resistance* is a UNC University Libraries' text mining project with the goal of discovering Jim Crow and racially-based legislation signed into law in North Carolina between Reconstruction and the Civil Rights Movement (1865-1968).
+*On the Books: Jim Crow and Algorithms of Resistance* is a text mining project of the [University of North Carolina at Chapel Hill Libraries] (https://library.unc.edu/) with the goal of discovering Jim Crow and racially-based legislation signed into law in North Carolina between Reconstruction and the Civil Rights Movement (1865-1968).
 Here is what we are making:

  1. A publicly accessible, plain-text corpus of North Carolina Session Laws from 1865-1968 for general legal and historical research, and a list of racially-biased laws discovered.
  2. A public git repository containing general scripts, open source software, and documentation for the benefit of future collections as data projects.